Skip to main content

 Contact: [email protected]

+Research Associate at the University of the Andes.
 Civil Engineer from the National University of Colombia.
 Master’s Degree in Civil Engineering from the University of the Andes, Bogotá, and Master’s Degree in Economics and Finance from the University of Queensland, Australia.

 Supporting Investigators